dparlevliet/rwrapper/README.md

 millisecond.
 Keep in mind, that while it is small it will still add weight and processing time to your application.
 For HTTP response queries, where possible, always use direct queries -- especially if it is a merely to fetch and return row(s).
-I recommend trying to use this wrapper for save/updated or in task orientated processes/threads.
+I recommend trying to use this wrapper for save/updated or in a threaded process.

 Class Examples